marco-debortoli/mdeb-arch/README.md

 - [ ] Make it easier to change wallpaper for desktop and lock screen at the same time
 - [ ] Add Dunst notifications to waybar
 - [ ] Add rofi power menu
-- [ ] Look into `fw-fanctrl` for better Framework Laptop fan curves
 - [ ] Add install script